zarber/week4/Group-activity-1/README.md

 ## Task 3/3: Open feedback

-- What problems did you face?
+- What problems did you face? - We had a problem with git
-- What went well in this exercise
+- What went well in this exercise - We managed to make it work after Sami's help
 - Other comments?